pratyanshupandey/img2mol/README.md

 Since we are using the CDDD network, to run the code successfully the cddd environment needs to be setup from https://github.com/jrwnter/cddd.

 Place the data that you want  to train on in the data folder.
 The formatting for that is given in dataset.py.
+To get the embeddings run get_embeddings.py with appropriate arguments.

 To  run inference: